 With the lease, include the most recent rent increase letter for the unit (if applicable).

-The head of household on the lease must complete and sign a renter statement.
-Download the Renter Statement document here
+The renter head of household on the lease must complete and sign this form Scott County Renter Statement

 When does the application close?

 Applications are reviewed on a first come, first served basis.
 The application will close at noon on 1/25/2021 or when funds run out.
 Whichever comes first.

 What is the maximum amount I can apply for in each unit?